CorneeSean/url-shortener/README.md

 This repository contains the code for UrlShortener showcase app.

 The repo contains:
- * a client widget in `/frontend` directory, to be written in React - currently only widget bootstrapping available
+ * a client widget in `/frontend` directory written in TypeScript and React
- * a server in `/server` directory, written in Node.js (Express)
+ * a server in `/server` directory, written in Node.js (Express) and TypeScript
- * demo website connecting the two parts above, located in `/demo` directory
+ * simple demo website, located in `/demo` directory
+ * npm build and run scripts in `"scripts"` section of `package.json` file

  Checklist - features to complete:
  1. ~~Documentation~~